MARYLAND AT A GLANCE

 Although Baltimore was a port long before it was a city, the State delayed its role in port development until 1827.
 Then, the Governor began annually to appoint State wharfingers who took charge of State-owned or leased docks, particularly those adjacent to the State Tobacco Warehouse.

-With the Baltimore and Ohio Railroad connecting to Port warehouses at Locust Point in 1845, Baltimore became the commercial gateway to an expanding nation.
+With the Baltimore and Ohio (B&O) Railroad connecting to Port warehouses at Locust Point in 1845, Baltimore became the commercial gateway to an expanding nation.
 As supply and demand grew for imported goods to Baltimore, ship production and design increased.

-Over time, the Port changed dramatically, most noticeably in its depth and width.
+Channels..
+Throughout its history, the Port's depth and width have expanded dramatically.
 In 1830 the U.S. Army Corps of Engineers surveyed Baltimore Harbor, establishing the central lane depth at 17 feet.
 Though dredging had been conducted earlier, the federal River and Harbor Act of 1852 first authorized dredging to obtain specific dimensions.
 The Act authorized a channel, some 22 feet deep and 150 feet wide, from Fort McHenry to Swan Point.
-To decrease sediment accumulations and reduce the need for dredging, in 1869 Brewerton Channel was created.
+In 1869, to decrease sediment accumulations and reduce the need to dredge, the Brewerton Channel was created.
 Also 22 feet in depth, this new channel was 200 feet in width.
-Over the years, new channels have been added, deepened, and widened.
-A 50-foot turning basin was dredged in the Fort McHenry Channel in 1999.
-Today, the main channel reaches 51 feet down and 700 feet across.
-Brewerton Channel was widened further to 50 feet deep and 700 feet wide in 2001.
-In 2012, the Seagirt Marine Terminal berth also was deepened to 50 feet.
-By mid-2015, the access channel to the Seagirt Terminal was widened to accomodate the world's largest container ships.

 The Port of Baltimore continues to improve its operations today.
-A second 50-foot container berth to accomodate two supersized container ships in the Port at the same time was finished in April 2021.
-In November 2021, the Howard Street Tunnel began to be reconstructed in order to move double-stack train cars.
-Four Neo-Panamax cranes began operating at the Port's terminals in May 2022 with plans for additional cranes to be added later.
+To move double-stack train cars, reconstruction began in November 2021 on the Howard Street Tunnel.
+Ahead of schedule, on October 28, 2024, double-stack rail operations started both to and from the Port.
+In addition to the tunnel reconstruction, four Neo-Panamax cranes began operating at the Port's terminals in May 2022 with plans for additional cranes to be added later.
 Ongoing berth reconstructions are planned to increase capacity for larger and heavier roll on/roll off cargo, such as combines and harvesters.

 Though constantly growing since its inception, considerable time elapsed before the Port had a State agency to oversee operations.
 The Maryland Port Authority assumed that role in 1956 (Chapter 2, Acts of Special Session of 1956).
 The Authority's prime concern was to keep the Port competitive by improving and modernizing its facilities and by promoting it worldwide.
 In 1971, the Authority was replaced by the Maryland Port Administration under the Department of Transportation.

-[photo, USS Zumwalt (DDG 1000), North Locust Point, Port of Baltimore, Baltimore, Maryland] In conjunction with the 300th anniversary of the Port's creation, the Governor named the State's public marine terminals the "Helen Delich Bentley Port of Baltimore" on June 1, 2006.
+In conjunction with the 300th anniversary of the Port's creation, the Governor named the State's public marine terminals the "Helen Delich Bentley Port of Baltimore" on June 1, 2006.
+On October 1, 2024, the General Assembly authorized the renaming of the Port by statute (Chapters 4 & 5, Acts of 2024).

-On October 15, 2016, the Port of Baltimore was the location of the commissioning ceremony for the USS Zumwalt (DDG 1000), a guided missile destroyer in the U.S. Navy.
+[photo, USS Zumwalt (DDG 1000), North Locust Point, Port of Baltimore, Baltimore, Maryland] On October 15, 2016, the Port of Baltimore was the location of the commissioning ceremony for the USS Zumwalt (DDG 1000), a guided missile destroyer in the U.S. Navy.
 The ceremony took place during Maryland's inaugural Fleet Week celebrations.

 USS Zumwalt (DDG 1000), North Locust Point, Port of Baltimore, Baltimore, Maryland, October 2016.
 Photo by Sarah A. Hanks.